stuartofmt/videostream/Debian Bullseye with Pi Camera.md

 **Issue 2**

 The camera capabilities being reported by opencv (for the Pi camera) do not work as expected.
-This will be investigated, but for now, the Pi camera will likely only work with the lowest resolution.
+The display video captured by opencv is not properly rendered.